Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 According to a famous theory, the earth was a snowball about 650 million years ago.
 This theory is called snowball earth.
 Scientists assume that everything was completely covered with ice and even the Equator was as cold as modern Antarctica.

 It’s scary even to think about the temperature at the poles.
-But even under a thick layer of ice, the planet maintained a reasonably high temperature.
+But the planet maintained a reasonably high temperature even under thick ice.
 No ice age can kill volcanoes and the carbon dioxide from their eruptions.
 It accumulated in the atmosphere and gradually melted the glaciers.
-This melting released a vast amount of oxygen which forever changed the planet.
+This melting released a vast amount of oxygen, forever changing the planet.

 541 million years ago

-About 541 million years ago, the Cambrian explosion occurred, temperatures rising to 30 degrees Celsius or 86 Fahrenheit.
+The Cambrian explosion occurred about 541 million years ago, with temperatures rising to 30 degrees Celsius or 86 Fahrenheit.
 A record concentration of oxygen caused many living organisms to emerge.
 The biological diversity was so impressive that some creatures even developed exoskeletons to protect themselves from being eaten by others.
 Researchers believe that almost all existing types of animals appeared during this period.
-The length of the day now reached 22 hours.
+The length of the day has now reached 22 hours.

 • About 450 million years ago, plants and arthropods began actively conquering the land.